UAW leaders send Ford contract to ratification vote

 The union said the Ford agreement includes the promise of investments that will create or save more than 8,500 jobs.

-The Romeo engine plant in Michigan will close, but the agreement indicates that the jobs will be shifted to a nearby transmission shop.
+The Romeo engine plant in Michigan will close.
+The union said workers will be transferred to a nearby transmission shop or offered early-retirement buyouts.
+The UAW said it got a moratorium on other plant closures for the life of the contract.

 Union officials will begin presenting the terms to members around the country this weekend.
 Voting is scheduled to start Monday and run until Nov.
 15.